joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 #### service.yaml
 {: #webhook-service-yaml}

-Secondly, copy the following text to a file on your local system and save the file as `service.yaml`.
+Second, copy the following text to a file on your local system and save the file as `service.yaml`.
 ```yaml
 apiVersion: v1
 kind: Service